Tractable Shapley Values and Interactions via Tensor Networks: RELATED WORK

 \paragraph{\textbf{Shapley values and GAMs.}} A complementary line of work (\citep{bordt2023shapley},\citep{instashap}, \citep{park2025tensor}) shows that Shapley‑based explanations correspond to generalized additive models (GAMs) with interaction terms. \citet{bordt2023shapley} prove that \(n\)-Shapley values, Shapley–Taylor interactions \citep{taylor} and Faith‑Shap\citep{tsai2023faith} recover GAMs with interactions up to order \(n\); setting \(n{=}1\) corresponds to the classical Shapley value, which recovers an additive decomposition without interactions. \methodname bridges local Shapley explanations and global GAMs: fitting a order-$k$ surrogate yields exact $k$-SII coefficients that match the corresponding GAM terms, unifying local attributions with global additive structure.

 \paragraph{Tensor networks and low-rank structure in ML.} Prior TN methods store precomputed indices—Sobol values \citep{ballester2019sobol}, cooperative game solutions \citep{cooperativeTT}, or sparse interaction tensors \citep{constructiveTT}.
 While prior TN methods \citep{ballester2019sobol, cooperativeTT} use tensor decompositions to store precomputed Shapley values, we employ TNs as \emph{computational architectures}: feature maps lift inputs to a multilinear space where Shapley queries become direct tensor contractions, enabling exact $k$-SII computation in $O(2^k(n-k+1) \cdot \text{poly}(\chi))$ time without sampling or enumeration.
-Constructive schemes \citep{constructiveTT} provide sparse cores for interaction tensors, but still focus on representation rather than direct computation. \paragraph{Local Surrogates and faithfulness} Local surrogate methods such as LIME \citep{ribeiro2016lime} and Anchors \citep{ribeiro2018anchors} explain individual predictions by fitting interpretable models around specific instances.
-However, recent work has exposed critical faithfulness issues with these approaches \citep{adebayo2018sanity,slack2020fooling,laugel2019dangers,NEURIPS2023_nxaibenchmark,shapsensitivity2025}, demonstrating that local surrogates can be manipulated or may fail to capture the true decision boundary of the underlying model. \methodname provide structural guarantees through rank bounds while computing exact SHAP values, addressing the faithfulness issues of unconstrained local methods like LIME. \paragraph{\textbf{Limitations, and future work}} Our method is limited by a \emph{multilinearity} assumption, imposed both by the tensor–network parameterization and by the interpolation scheme.
-The feature map is therefore pivotal: it must be expressive \emph{and} it embeds the inputs into a space where multilinearity is plausible.
-There is room for further speedups and degree-wise regularization (e.g., \citep{convy2022interaction}).
-A complementary direction is to relate tensor–network \emph{rank} to impossibility and robustness results in explainability \citep{gunther2025informativ}, clarifying the boundary between tractable and provably intractable attribution regimes.
+Constructive schemes \citep{constructiveTT} provide sparse cores for interaction tensors, but still focus on representation rather than direct computation. \paragraph{Local surrogates and faithfulness} Local surrogate methods such as LIME \citep{ribeiro2016lime} and Anchors \citep{ribeiro2018anchors} explain individual predictions by fitting interpretable models around specific instances.
+However, recent work has exposed critical faithfulness issues with these approaches \citep{adebayo2018sanity,slack2020fooling,laugel2019dangers,NEURIPS2023_nxaibenchmark,shapsensitivity2025}, demonstrating that local surrogates can be manipulated or may fail to capture the true decision boundary of the underlying model. \methodname provide structural guarantees through rank bounds while computing exact SHAP values, addressing the faithfulness issues of unconstrained local methods like LIME. \paragraph{Surrogate and kernel based Shapley methods.} \methodname is related to methods that approximate Shapley by exploiting structure in the model. \textsc{RKHS-SHAP} derives Shapley values for kernel machines using kernel mean embeddings, avoiding Monte Carlo estimation at attribution time~\citep{chau2022rkhs_shap}.
+Product-kernel and fANOVA Gaussian-process methods similarly obtain exact or polynomial-time Shapley computation by leveraging strong kernel-factorization assumptions~\citep{rebuttal_mohammadi,mohammadi2025fanova}. \textsc{FourierSHAP} represents binary-input predictors through a sparse Fourier expansion and then computes SHAP in closed form ~\citep{gorji2024shap}.
+Regression-adjusted Monte Carlo methods combine sample reuse with a learned regression model to reduce variance~\citep{witter2025regression}. \textsc{ProxySPEX} fits structured surrogates to recover a sparse set of influential interactions efficiently~\citep{butler2025proxyspex}.
+These methods are complementary. \methodname targets functions that admit a low-rank multilinear tensor-network surrogate in a learned feature space.